sanity-io/sanity/packages/@sanity/visual-diff/spec.md

 ### Summarizers

-As a developer, I can implement a part wherein I define my own Summarizers

-A summarizer's task is to describe a distinct change which has happened between the two documemnts.
-A summarizer is defined per type, and returns a function which compares the data for that type and produces a change summary.
+A developer can implement a part to define custom Summarizers.
+A Summarizer's task is to describe a distinct change which has happened between the two documemnts.
+A Summarizer is defined per type, and returns a function which compares the data for that type and produces a change summary.
 This could look something like:

 ```
 {